A Canadian dedicated to service.

-Prior to his election, he was co-founder and chief operating officer at Delphic Research Group, Canada's leading govtech firm.
+Prior to his election, he was co-founder and chief operating officer at Delphic Research Group, a policy intelligence and monitoring firm and one of Canada's leading govtech companies.
 His entrepreneurship ventures also include building, growing, and investing in Canadian manufacturing and consumer packaged goods ventures.
 As a business leader focused on doing good, he has donated needed supplies from his businesses to frontline agencies in Canada and also to the International Red Cross in the Global South.

 For his service and impact, Vuong has been named/appointed: